-This item selects the hard disks booting priority.
+This item selects the priority of Hard Disk boot device.
 By pressing <Enter> key, you can enter its submenu where the hard disks detected can be selected for the booting sequence to boot up system.

 This item functions only when there is the option of [Hard Disk] in any one of the First/Second/Third Boot Device items.